digitalocean/marketplace-kubernetes/stacks/openfaas/README.md

 echo -n "verbose" | faas-cli invoke nodeinfo
 ```

-### Create your first Python function with OpenFaaS
+### Creating Your First Python Function with OpenFaaS

 First, create a working folder for your first function: